KaranPatelDev/model-to-classify-waste-into-different-categories/README.md

 ## 🌐 Deployment

-The project is deployed on Hugging Face Spaces.
-You can access it [here](https://huggingface.co/spaces/amariayudha/RealWaste_Prediction_Deep_Learning).
+The project is deployed on Streamlit : https://kpd-model-to-classify-waste-into-different-categories.streamlit.app/

 ## 🔮 Future Improvements